 - Epilogue Books Chocolate Brews ,an independent bookstore and Spanish-style chocolateria, will be located at 109 E. Franklin Street.
 Enjoy books, chocolate, beer and coffee.

 - The folks behind Italian Pizzeria III (brothers Vinne and Angelo) and Al's Burgers (Al Bowers) are joining forces to open Yellow House Tacos, in a little yellow house behind those two Franklin Street institutions at 104 N. Graham Street.

-- Carrboro restaurants Napoli Pizza and Glasshalfull wine bar will partner on a new restaurant slated to open in the space that formerly housed Mystery Brewing Public House on 230 S. Nash Street this fall.
+- Carrboro restaurants Napoli Pizza and Glasshalfull wine bar will partner on a new restaurant slated to open in the space that formerly housed Mystery Brewing Public House on 230 S. Nash Street in Hillsborough this fall.
 The new restaurant will carry the Napoli name, but will venture beyond the pizza and gelato it serves from its East Main Street restaurant and popular food truck in Carrboro.
 It also will feature small plates and entrees, some of which will be cooked in their wood oven.

 Located in Carrboro, NC a town with a population of about 21,000, is a locally owned small batch artisan roaster with reaches far beyond the horizons of Orange County, NC - actually their reach is global.
 Read more ....